mxro/java-json/README.md

 An extremely simple library to render human-readable JSON with Java.

-**Why** A simple and very portable way to generate beautiful, human-readable JSON.
+**Why:** A simple and very portable way to generate beautiful, human-readable JSON.

 ## Usage